pulibrary/ib/README.md

 Configuration
 -------------
-Set the two properties at the top of `ib.conf`.
+Set the three properties at the top of `ib.conf`.
 The application assumes that Djatoka is set up with our production resolver.

 Web Server Configuration